School of Nursing & Health Innovations Committees

 Action Steps:

-• Conduct a review of the IHW Minor
+• Create a list of upper-division health-focused electives that meet the IHW Minor requirement

-• Monitor the launch of the Integrative Health Coaching program for post-baccalaureate students (continuing education)
+• Monitor the Integrative Health Coaching program for post-baccalaureate students (continuing education)

 • Process IHW program CQI proposals

-2. Ensure the BSN program of study reflects current, relevant professional nursing standards and guidelines.
+2. Ensure the IHW program of study reflects current, relevant professional nursing standards and guidelines.

-• Propose curricular changes to qualify BS-IHW students for the Certified Health Educator Specialist (CHES) exam
+• Monitor BS-IHW graduate eligibility for the Certified Health Educator Specialist (CHES) exam

-3. Evaluate BSN program assessment practices and policies.
+3. Evaluate IHW program assessment practices and policies.

 Task Forces: